gridsusc/gridsusc.github.io/index.md

 - *(January 28th, 2021 - 4-6pm)* GRIDS x CKIDS DataFest Kickoff.
 Check out the DataFest project descriptions [here](https://drive.google.com/file/d/1TC1fV8Q0-FMtkbOSCZ8W23-Cmlt1Leq7/view?usp=sharing)!
 - *(February 11th, 2021)* First GRIDS Social Night of Spring 2021!
 Check out our GRIDS Presentation and learn about our new initiatives [here](https://drive.google.com/file/d/1_FivGOBCWlpvxUlrNIh_PmT7G7vZhvgt/view?usp=sharing).
 - *(February 15th, 2021)* Applications for GRIDS Mentorship and GRIDS Tutorials are out!
 Please check out the corresponding tabs on the website to learn more and apply.
+- *(February 26th, 2021 - 4pm)* GRIDS Info Session!
+Join us to learn more about how to join the GRIDS Expert Panel and be a part of GRIDS Mentorship and GRIDS Tutorials!
+- *(March 2nd, 2021 - 5pm)* GRIDS x CKIDS DataFest Midterm Presentation!
+Students will present their progress so far and outline their plans for the rest of the semester.